Shopify/unity-buy-sdk/BUILDDETAILS.md

 # Build Details

-The Unity Buy SDK uses Unity features to modify certain files during the build phase when building for a specific platform.
+The Shopify SDK for Unity uses Unity features to modify certain files during the build phase when building for a specific platform.

 These modifications ensure that the SDK is properly configured for ease of use.
 Below is a more detailed explanation on what these modifications are.